acend/container-basics-training/content/en/docs/07.0 /_index.en.md

 * Sharing a directory between the host and a container
 * Sharing a single file between the host and a container

-### Docker Storage Driver
+### Docker storage driver

-When running a lot of Docker containers on a machine usually a lot of storage is needed.
+When running a lot of Docker containers on a machine you usually need a lot of storage.
 Docker volumes and container storage are provided on a filesystem.
 The following link provides additional information on how to choose the correct storage setup:

 <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/managing_containers/managing_storage_with_docker_formatted_containers>

 At the moment, `overlay2` is the [recommended storage driver](https://docs.docker.com/storage/storagedriver/select-storage-driver/#docker-ce).

+{{% alert title="Lab" color="secondary" %}}
-**Lab:** Checkout [Docker's Volumes documentation](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag) and create a Docker volume for your mariadb container to store the persistent data on it.
+Checkout [Docker's Volumes documentation](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag) and create a Docker volume for your mariadb container to store the persistent data on it.
+{{% /alert %}}

+{{% alert title="Hint" color="info" %}}
-**Hint:** Use `docker volume create <name>` and `docker run -v <name>:<path> …` commands.
+Use `docker volume create <name>` and `docker run -v <name>:<path> …` commands.
+{{% /alert %}}